Visualising key learning experiences for a new generation.

 Every future is a vision, sometimes good and sometimes bad.
 Commissioned to create 8 feature length typography and panoramic based animations for the BBC.
-Each film represented a different vision by key visionary.
-The beautiful visuals are continously scrolling while the kinnect typography appears timed to the voice over (recorded by the visionary).
+Each film represented a different futuristic insight by a key visionary.
+The beautiful visuals are continuously scrolling while the kinetic typography appears timed to the voice over (recorded by the visionary).

 Using key IPs such as Blue Planet II and Danger Mouse the aim was to get kids up and dancing.
-Therfore some “interactive” videos were created to help drive imagination and exercise together.
+Therefore some “interactive” videos were created to help drive imagination and exercise together.